Discovering Abel Tasman National Park: What to do in New Zealand’s coastal paradise

-I have visited Abel Tasman probably around six times (I’m losing count) hiking the coastal track, camping, kayaking, and going for day walks.
+I’ve visited Abel Tasman probably around six times (I’m losing count) hiking the coastal track, camping, kayaking, and going for day walks.
+Each time, I fall for the national park a little more.
+It really is one of the prettiest parts of the South Island.

 I’ve gone in from the Nelson end and the Golden Bay end (and if pushed would say I prefer the end closer to Golden Bay) and have my favourite beaches, out of the many to choose from.